 The recommended daily intake for fat in adults is 20 percent to 35 percent of total calories, with no more than 10 percent coming from saturated fat, according to the Dietary Guidelines for Americans (DGA).

-And the DGA recommends keeping trans fat intake as low as possible as diets high in saturated and trans fats are tied to increased risks of stroke and heart disease, according to the AHA.
+The DGA recommends keeping trans fat intake as low as possible as diets high in saturated and trans fats are tied to increased risks of stroke and heart disease.

-Health experts recommend swapping out foods high in saturated and trans fats with foods high in unsaturated fats, like the top foods high in healthy fat below.
+Health experts recommend swapping out foods high in saturated and trans fats with foods high in unsaturated fats, like those below.
 Note that the FDA's Daily Value (DV) percentages are based on eating 78 grams of total fat per day.